 BECOME A HOUSING CHOICE VOUCHER LANDLORD

 Through the HCV Program, SAHA issues a voucher to an income-qualified participant, who finds a unit in the private market to rent.
-If the unit meets the Housing Quality Standards (HQS), SAHA pays a portion to the rent directly to the landlord.
+If the unit meets the Housing Quality Standards (HQS), SAHA pays a portion of the rent directly to the landlord.
 The following sections show the steps to landlord participation:

-When the family has found a housing unit that is satisfactory, they must negotiate a residential lease with the landlord.
+When the client has found a housing unit that is satisfactory, they must negotiate a residential lease with the landlord.
 To do this, the landlord must first agree to participate in the Housing Choice Voucher Program.
 The rent for the unit must be reasonable, according to area comparables.
-If the landlord agrees to participate in the program and to lease their unit, the landlord and family should conduct a joint inspection of the unit to determine its current condition.
+If the landlord agrees to participate in the program and to lease their unit, the landlord and client should conduct a joint inspection of the unit to determine its current condition.